-I am currently a post-doctoral researcher at the University of Manitoba working with Nicole Rosen.
+I am currently a SSHRC post-doctoral research fellow at Oklahoma State University under the supervision of Valerie Freeman.
+I previously worked as a post-doctoral researcher at the University of Manitoba under the supervision of Nicole Rosen.
 I completed my PhD (2022) and MA (2018) in Linguistics at the University of Toronto under the supervision of Jessamyn Schertz (PhD) and Yoonjung Kang (MA).
 I completed my B.A.
 (Hons) in Linguistics at Carleton University in 2017.

 Research

-My other research interests include gender-based sound symbolic patterns in given names, which I have investigated in English, French and Korean with Yoonjung Kang, morphophonological conditioning of demonym allomorphy, the effects of individual cognitive differences on speech perception and linguistics pedagogy, particularly as relates to teaching and grading writing.
+My other research interests include gender-based sound symbolic patterns in given names, which I have investigated in English, French and Korean with Yoonjung Kang, the effects of individual cognitive differences on speech perception, linguistics pedagogy, particularly as relates to teaching and grading writing, and lexical realizational functional grammar (LRFG).

 Teaching

-I was a course instructor for a first year introductory course called Language in Context at the University of Manitoba in 2023 and a third year psycholinguistics course at the University of Toronto in 2022.
+I was a course instructor for a first year introductory course called Language in Context and a first year general interest course on languages in Canada at the University of Manitoba in 2023 and a third year psycholinguistics course at the University of Toronto in 2022.
 Prior to that, I TAed and graded multiple linguistics courses, including introductory courses, phonetics, psycholinguistics and statistics.
 I have also served as the Lead Writing TA (LWTA) for Linguistics at the University of Toronto.
 In this position, I helped integrate writing into designated courses through providing TAs with training on teaching and grading writing, assisting professors with developing writing activities and assignments and participating in specialized training on writing pedagogy to preform these duties.
 I’ve also been able to successfully implement the ideas I learned in this position to my other teaching positions, with positive feedback from students (i.e. students wanted and appreciated explicit writing instruction).

 Prior to studying linguistics, I worked as a web designer.
-I received a B.Sc. in Web Design and Development from American Sentinel University in 2012.
-My work in this area primarily involved designing and maintaining WordPress and static HTML websites.
-I still do some web design and development.
-Currently, I primarily use my skills in this area to implement online linguistics experiments using jsPsych.
+My work in this area mostly involved designing and maintaining WordPress and static HTML websites.
+I currently use my skills in this area to implement online linguistics experiments using jsPsych.